01-edu/public/subjects/devops/auto-exec-bin/README.md

 Create a file `auto-exec-bin.sh`, which will make a binary with the name `01exec` in `~/myBins` executable from any working directory.

-You can use any binary from your choice or you can use our binary: [01exec](https://assets.01-edu.org/devops-branch/01exec)
+You can use any binary from your choice to test your script.
-> If our binary is not working in your environment, you can pick any binary for the tests!
+>  You can pick any binary for the tests!

 Expected Output: